 Strategy 4: Linkbacks

-Google trusts consensus, so if there is a lot of other websites linking to yours, it assumes you have something of value, and many others agree on it.
+Google trusts consensus, so if there are a lot of other websites linking to yours, it assumes you have something of value, and many others agree on it.

 This is considered off-page SEO.
 Find the bad links, get rid of them and cut the dead weight that is dragging you down the rankings.